2019 Africa Cup of Nations: Format

 Only the hosts received an automatic qualification spot, with the other 23 teams qualifying through a qualification tournament.
 At the finals, the 24 teams were drawn into six groups of four teams each.
 The teams in each group played a single round robin.
 After the group stage, the top two teams and the four best third-placed teams advanced to the round of 16.
 The winners advanced to the quarter-finals.
 The winners of the quarter-finals advanced to the semi-finals.
 The losers of the semi-finals played in a third place play-off, while winners of the semi-finals played in the final.

 Draw

 The draw took place on 12 April 2019, 20:00 CAT (UTC+2), facing the Sphinx and the Pyramids in Giza, Egypt.
 The 24 teams were drawn into six groups of four teams.

 The draw procedure was approved by the CAF Executive Committee on 11 April 2019.
-For the draw, the teams were allocated to four pots based on the FIFA World Rankings of April 2019 (shown in brackets).
+For the draw, the teams were allocated to four pots based on the FIFA World Rankings of April 2019 (shown in parentheses).
 Hosts Egypt were automatically assigned to position A1.
 Defending champions Cameroon were also automatically placed into Pot 1.